-You should know how to test power window switch with multimeter.
+Why should you know how to test power window switch with multimeter?
 Because you might find yourself, one day, in a car with a stuck window, and you desperately need to roll down your window.

 Instead, your window is unresponsive or malfunctioning.
 You might get so frustrated and might be unable to reach a technician or professional in time.
 Rather than seeking a professional’s service, you can deal with this issue by yourself and proffer a suitable solution.